 - Grand Final: 2 December 2021

 Attendance / Absence

-You must be present for all stages of the Competition.
-Without highly exceptional mitigating circumstances, absence at physical assessment (Semi-Final onwards) or failure to complete any online assessment will prevent progression to the next round.
+You must take part in all stages of the Competition.
+Without highly exceptional mitigating circumstances, failure to complete any online assessment will prevent progression to the next round.

 The dates in the above ‘Key Dates’ section are not moveable or negotiable.
 If you cannot participate during one of the dates, you will not be able to proceed to the next round.

 If you secure a Training Contract before or during the Competition, you must inform Aspiring Solicitors so that the organisation can (i) congratulate you and (ii) remove you from the Competition as the Commercial Awareness Competition is only open to Aspiring Solicitors members who do not have a Training Contract.

 At Quarter-Final and Semi-Final stages, Aspiring Solicitors will send you an online link to a booking platform that sets out multiple available dates for these stages of the Competition.
 This platform will enable you to select a suitable time and date.
 It will be your responsibility to book the date and time from the selection provided.
 No further dates will be made available.

 Aspiring Solicitors will provide you with URL links to access online tests via email.
 If you do not attempt an online test or fail to access an online test due to connection issues, you will not progress to the next round.
 Given the large number of entrants, this rule will be strictly adhered to.

 It is your responsibility to ensure that you are in a suitable location with an appropriate internet connection to complete all online tests.
 If the internet connection is poor, this will negatively impact your performance and likely prevent progress to the next round.
 We recommend a minimum download speed of 10 Mbps.